zarela/BlackJack-Game/README.md

 # Pseudo-code and Game Overview

+##  Game Story

+GameSetUp:
-Player starts with 100 dollars (displays money credit), which is initCredit

-game starts after player makes a bet, which needs to be more than current bankroll.
-Bet needs to be at least 10.
+Player starts with 100 dollars (displays money credit), which is initCredit. game starts after player makes a bet, which needs to be more than current bankroll.
 Player can only make one bet until hand is over.

 After submit bet, money goes into a potMoney array and game can start.
 All these should happen on start click, before player receives his cards.